Page 2Arts & Crafts

 -2 oz. bubbles

 Cut a piece of plastic canvas 5 holes wide and 12 holes long.
 Be sure to keep the plastic mesh intact on both side.
 Counting down 6 holes, cut in from each side, one hole, making a paddle shape that is 3 holes wide at one end and 5 holes wide at the other.
-This is the bubble want.
+This is the bubble wand.
 Punch a small hole in the lid of the film canister.
 Thread one end of the lanyard through this hole from outside inward.
 Thread the lanyard through the center of the 3 hole end of the plastic bubble want.
 Bring the lanyard back up through the same hole in the lid of the canister.
 Draw both ends even and place the pony bead over both lanyard thread.
-Hot blue the pony beat to the top of the canister lid and glue the bubble wand to the inside of the lid.
+Hot glue the pony bead to the top of the canister lid and glue the bubble wand to the inside of the lid.
 Fill the canister with bubbles, replace the lid on the bottom and tie the ends of the lanyard together to form a necklace.

 ~Submitted by Jane